Q: ARE CORRECTIONAL OFFICERS COVERED BY THE RECENT LAW (SB 1159) PROVIDING A PRESUMPTION THAT EMPLOYEES WHO CONTRACT COVID-19 CONTRACTED IT AT WORK?

 A: Yes.
 The presumption just provides you a "leg up" on proving your claim.
 But that is not the only way you can prove you have contracted COVID-19 from your employment.
 Experienced attorneys will know how to assist in proving up the claim.
 It won't be easy to prove up without the help of the presumption, but it can still be done.
 Our legal team has experience in handling complex workers’ compensation correctional officer exposure cases.
 We can advise you as to how to go about proving up your claim and can assist you in doing so.

-At the law offices of McLaughlin & Sanchez, APC we have over 50 years or combined experience in handling complex workers' compensation exposure claims.
+At the law offices of McLaughlin & Sanchez, APC we have over 30 years of combined experience in handling complex workers' compensation exposure claims.
 Contact us online to schedule your free case review.